thakagi/azure-arc-enabled-dashboard/README.md

 # Sample dashboard for Azure Arc-enabled Server & SQL Server

-his sample dashboard enables you to easily manage your Azure Arc-enabled Server and SQL Server inventory.
+This sample dashboard enables you to easily manage your Azure Arc-enabled Server and SQL Server inventory.

 ![dashboard](img/azure-arc-enabled-dashboard.png)